ivanrj7j/NewsTok/HLD.md

 ## Note

-This detailed overview outlines the roles and responsibilities of each component, ensuring a clear understanding of the project's structure and functionality.
+This updated overview outlines the roles and responsibilities of each component, considering the new files added to the project structure.